bgunnarsson/toaster/packages/toaster/README.md

 ---

-Toaster is a lightweight, dependency-free JavaScript library for creating toast notifications with ease.
-It’s designed to give developers full control over the look, feel, and behavior of toasts, without enforcing any styles or unnecessary functionality.
-Whether you're displaying simple text alerts or rich HTML content, Toaster provides a flexible and customizable solution that fits right into any project.
+Welcome to **@bgunnarsson/Toaster**, the lightweight, dependency-free JavaScript library that gives you full control over your notifications—crispy on the outside, customizable on the inside.
+Whether you're looking to pop up simple text alerts or serve up rich HTML content, Toaster’s got your back, no unnecessary fluff, and no burnt toast.

-With sensible defaults for quick setup, you can configure Toaster to match your project’s requirements using a combination of options, custom classes, and your own CSS.
-It’s ideal for developers who want a simple yet powerful tool for creating toast notifications that fit perfectly into their workflow.
+Designed with developers in mind, **@bgunnarsson/Toaster** lets you take the wheel.
+No enforced styles, no bloated features, just a clean, flexible solution that slides perfectly into any project.
+Want to position your toast in the top right?
+Bottom left?
+Sprinkle it with custom classes and your own CSS?
+Go for it.
+We give you the freedom to create toast notifications that look and behave exactly how you want them to.

+With sensible defaults for quick setup, **@bgunnarsson/Toaster** is the perfect sidekick—whether you’re in a hurry or have time to fine-tune every last detail.
+Simple, powerful, and fully customizable—because who doesn't love a perfectly timed toast?

 ---